The Flipped Classroom for Improved Learning: Pros and Cons

 Educational Videos on the Internet

 Some people have argued that watching a video in which a person lectures and draws on a board is no different from listening to a teacher lecturing in front of a class.
 The fact that students can replay a section of a video is an advantage, though.
-In addition, by looking at videos that present factual information in the evening, students are free to do practical, analytical and interactive work during class time.
+In addition, by looking at videos that present factual information in the evening, students are free to do practical, analytical, and interactive work during class time.
 It's a better learning experience for students if the videos are as interesting as possible, however.
+Enjoyable videos may promote compliance with the flipped classroom concept.

 The Khan Academy

-Salman Khan is the creator of a large, popular and free collection of educational videos which he has placed on his Khan Academy website and on his YouTube channel.
-The videos show Khan writing and drawing on a black background.
+Salman Khan is the creator of a large, popular, and free collection of educational videos that he has placed on his Khan Academy website and on his YouTube channel.
+The videos show Khan (or other people) writing and drawing on a black background.
 He narrates the videos, but his face is never visible.

-Khan's videos are low-tech and his drawings are simple, but his descriptions and explanations have captured people's interest and are being used as homework in flipped courses.
+Khan's videos are relatively low-tech, his drawings are simple, and the videos aren't very colourful.
+His explanations and presentation have captured people's interest, however, and are being used as homework in flipped courses.
 The videos cover a wide range of subjects.
-The website contains videos that are suitable for elementary, high school and college students.
-The videos also provide a wonderful opportunity for the general public to learn new things.
+Suitable versions are available for elementary, high school, and college students.
+They provide a wonderful opportunity for the general public to learn new things as well.
+Currently, over 6,000 videos are available on the website.

 We can all become better learners.
 We just need to build our brains in the right way.— Khan Academy